-Sarah is a medievalist, book historian, and BBC Radio 3 New Generation Thinker 2013.
+Sarah is a medievalist, book historian, and BBC Radio 3 New Generation Thinker.

-She is Senior Lecturer at the University of Liverpool, where she teaches and researches medieval literature and history.
+She is Professor of English at the University of Liverpool, where she teaches and researches medieval literature and history.
 Her current research focuses on literature produced during The Wars of the Roses, on the political consciousness of medieval writers, and on medieval manuscripts and early books.
 She is also working on a cultural history of the mermaid.

 As an expert on the Middle Ages, Sarah regularly contributes to television documentaries, broadcasts on BBC Radio, and gives public talks about medieval culture at festivals and heritage events.
-She directs ‘The Liverpool University Players’, a group of student-actors specialising in Early English drama, and is a member of the AHRC Peer Review College, the Liverpool University Press Editorial Advisory Board, and The Literary Encyclopedia Editorial Board.
+In 2014 she received an award for her civic contribution to public life and learning the North West, most notably in relation to her work with ‘The Liverpool Players’, a theatre group specialising in making Early English drama and literature accessible to the public, especially young children.
+Sarah is a member of the Liverpool University Press Editorial Advisory Board and The Literary Encyclopedia Editorial Board.

-In her spare time Sarah enjoys playing the harp and composing music.
-Her most recent composition, ‘Transitions’, featured on BBC Radio 3’s Words and Music programme.Main image courtesy of The British Library (MS Harley 4425, Public Domain)
+In her spare time she enjoys composing music and playing the harp and hammered dulcimer.
+Her composition, ‘Transitions’, featured on BBC Radio 3’s Words and Music.Main image courtesy of The British Library (MS Harley 4425, Public Domain)